westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 Default is int.

-Note: Most whole number types have unsigned versions of them, which double their size.
+Most whole number types have unsigned versions of them, which double their size.
 For example, short is 32 767 max value, but ushort is 65 535, however, min value of ushort is 0 (no negative).

 #### Floating point numbers (numbers with fraction)